Report: Gareth Bale Spent 20 Minutes in Liverpool Dressing Room After UCL Final

 Madrid want Bale to stay but know they genuinely have to show him that he is still valued.
 First time they've had to consider that he may actually want to return to Prem

-Including the brace in the final, he scored 21 goals in 39 appearances last season as well as laying on eight assists, so it's equally understandable they would want him to stay and that he wants to play a more significant role.
+Including the brace in the final, he scored 21 goals in 39 appearances last season, as well as laying on eight assists, so it's equally understandable they would want him to stay and that he wants to play a more significant role.

 According to Hope, Bale might alternatively be allowed to leave so as to fund a potential pursuit of Eden Hazard or Neymar, but few clubs are in the position to afford him.